swei5/michigan_notes/FIN-440/1 Intro.md

 ### Instruments
 Financial securities represent ownership of real assets and the cash flows that they generate.
 Derivative instruments derive their values from the values of the underlying instruments upon which they are based.
 - Derivatives are usually **zero-sum instruments** that sellers create.

+Swaps make up the largest segment in the derivative market.